jamiewilson/predawn/README.md

 # Predawn

-### A dark interface and syntax theme for Sublime Text.
+### A dark interface and syntax theme for Sublime Text & Atom.

 ## About